What Is Ritalin?

 - Increase in blood pressure

-If you experience these symptoms and they either persist or get worse, talk to your doctor.
-However, your doctor may have determined that the need to take Ritalin has outweighed the side effects that you might experience.
+If you experience these symptoms and they persist or get worse, talk to your doctor.
+However, your doctor may have determined that your need to take Ritalin has outweighed the side effects that you might experience.

-Taking Ritalin can also result in some more serious side effects, including:
+Taking Ritalin may also cause some more severe side effects, including: